-On the X20 model, attitude adjustment plates are limited to seventy-five percent (75%) maximum extension when the boat speed exceeds twenty five miles per hour (25 mph) or forty kilometers per hour (40 km/h).
+On the XT20, XT21, X20, X23, X46, and X26 models, attitude adjustment plates are limited to eighty-five percent (85%) maximum extension when the boat speed exceeds twenty five miles per hour (25 mph) or forty kilometers per hour (40 km/h).

-On the X23 model, attitude adjustment plates are limited to eightyfive percent (85%) maximum extension when the boat speed exceeds twenty five miles per hour (25 mph) or forty kilometers per hour (40 km/h).
 Maneuvering a boat with the attitude adjustment plate extended requires practice to master.
 Initial times running with the attitude adjustment plate extended should be done at low speed with plenty of room.
 This is critical to learning how the attitude adjustment plate affects control and maneuverability, especially when teaming the attitude adjustment plate with surf tabs.